-Rose of sharon, or althea shrubs as they are commonly called, are usually low maintenance, reliable bloomers in zones 5-8.
-However, like any other landscape plants, rose of sharon can experience problems with specific pests or diseases.
+Rose of Sharon, or althea shrubs as they are commonly called, are usually low maintenance, reliable bloomers in zones 5 through 8.
+However, like any other landscape plants, rose of Sharon can experience problems with specific pests or diseases.
 In this article, we will discuss common althea plant issues.
-Continue reading to learn about common rose of sharon pests and diseases.
+Continue reading to learn about common rose of Sharon pests and diseases.

 About Rose of Sharon Pests and Diseases